-Prickly heat rash, also referred to as Miliaria, is a common skin
+Prickly heat rash, also referred to as Miliaria, heat rash and sweat rash, is a common skin

 on the body.
 This and other heat and humidity related problem

 such as Tropical Acne, Hypohidrosis syndrome and Cholinergic Urticaria

 climates.
 While most of these conditions usually heal on their